2014 FZ71

-' is a trans-Neptunian object, a scattered disc classified as a scattered and detached object, located in the outermost region of the Solar System.
+' is a trans-Neptunian object, classified as a scattered and detached object, located in the outermost region of the Solar System.
 It was first observed on 24 March 2014, by a team led by American astronomer Scott Sheppard at the Cerro Tololo Inter-American Observatory in Chile.
 With its perihelion of almost 56 AU, it belongs to a small and poorly understood group of very distant objects with moderate eccentricities.
 The object is not a dwarf planet candidate as it only measures approximately 150 km in diameter.

 Discovery

-was first observed on 24 March 2014 by a team of astronomers led by Scott Sheppard of the Carnegie Institution for Science as part of the survey for distant solar system objects beyond the Kuiper Cliff using the new wide-field cameras on the Subaru and Cerro Tololo Inter-American Observatory (CTIO) telescopes.
+was first observed on 24 March 2014 by a team of astronomers led by Scott Sheppard of the Carnegie Institution for Science as part of the survey for distant Solar System objects beyond the Kuiper Cliff using the new wide-field cameras on the Subaru and Cerro Tololo Inter-American Observatory (CTIO) telescopes.

 Orbit and classification

 The object is located in the "gap", a poorly understood region.

 orbits the Sun at a distance of 55.8–95.8 AU once every 660 years and 3 months (241,142 days; semi-major axis of 75.82 AU).
 Its orbit has a moderate eccentricity of 0.26 and an inclination of 26° with respect to the ecliptic.